Meet ENR's National Top 20 Under 40

 Commissioning Manager, Fluor Corp.

 A 12-year Fluor global veteran, Farokhi chose construction to improve lives and shape civilization.
-Fluent in five languages and a firm-wide trainer and mentor, she took courses to gain skills in both the telelctrical rade and change management.
+Fluent in five languages and a company-wide trainer and mentor, she now manages pre-commissioning and turnover activities on a multibillion dollar ethane cracker project in Texas.

 Mani Golparvar-Fard

-This engineering-computer science guru to students and industry execs holds 14 patents and runs a project tech start-up.
+This engineering-computer science guru to both students and industry executives holds 14 patents and runs a project tech start-up.

 Derek Hoffine